 It can take a significant amount of time to install and maintain new software solutions.
 However, with SaaS, companies can use services immediately via the cloud.

-What is the difference between SaaS and software?
+What is the difference between SaaS vs Software-enabled Service?

 SaaS (Software as a Service) focuses on using the software as the core part of the business model.
 In contrast, SeS (Software Enabled Service) uses software to help businesses achieve their goals.

 Software-enabled services mean providers use software to provide critical services to companies.

 What’s the difference between the cloud and software as a service SaaS?